CupNoodles27/DRG-Tips-and-Tricks/README.md

 * You take 1% damage when inside the drop pod during extraction.

-* Doretta will always go towards exactly 216 on the in-game compass at the top of your screen - this is also the exact direction that Doretta faces when first dropped in.
+* Doretta will always go towards exactly 216 on the in-game compass at the top of your screen.
 If you decide to pre-drill to the heartstone, this can help.

 * Doretta moves faster when more dwarves are near it.
 You should usually try to stay near or on Doretta.